ronhuafeng/dockerHDDM/README.md

 ```

 ## Potential errors
 * Permission denied.
-Please see this [post](https://groups.google.com/forum/#!topic/hddm-users/Qh-aOC0N6cU) about the permission problem.
+If you still encounter this error, please see this [post](https://groups.google.com/forum/#!topic/hddm-users/Qh-aOC0N6cU) about the permission problem.

 ## How this docker image was built
 An alternative way to get the docker image is to build it from `Dockerfile`.